 Marketing I students develop an understanding of the marketing concept as it applies to business.
-Real-life examples and problems are presented in the areas of market planning, professional selling, promotion, channel management (supply chain), product service management, pricing, and marketing information management.
+Real life examples and problems are presented in the areas of marketing foundations, economics, selling, promotion, channel management, and career development.
 These topics are reinforced through hands-on experiences in either Waterford Mott's Shipyard or Kettering's Captains' Corner.
-Students are also encouraged to participate in DECA (a high school association of marketing students).
+Students are also encouraged to participate in DECA (a high school association of marketing students) and a fundraising sales project to reinforce marketing skills.
 Marketing I prepares students to study business at the college level, as all business degree programs require one or more courses in marketing.
-It also prepares students for a wide variety of entry-level marketing jobs.
+It also prepares students for a wide variety of entry level marketing jobs.
+This class should not be taken in conjunction with Sports and Entertainment Marketing.
 Successful completion of this course may qualify students for college credit through articulation programs with postsecondary schools.
 See page 11 for details.

-Grades: 9, 10, 11, 12 (12152-Marketing) CTE
+Grades: 9, 10, 11, 12 (12152-Marketing)